 Avios does offer travel insurance policies which protect your miles.
 You can find details here.

 The policy document is fairly unclear about what happens with Avios tickets.
 If you cancel your trip, you can claim for costs “(including the value of payments using Avios which you cannot recover)”.
 What does this actually mean?
 Do you get your points returned?
-(This could be arranged as this is an official Avios insurance policy.)
 Or do you receive some nominal cash sum based on the perceived value of the points?

 I would be surprised if many people had ever claimed on this given the tiny 24 hour window between free cancellation being available and the time of travel.